 As more and more spinning mills opened in New England, and competition increased, what do you think happened to the price consumers paid for thread?
-Click on the best answer.

 - A) the price increased

 - B) the price decreased

 - C) the price would not change

 Try again!
 What will a mill owner have to do to their prices to compete with the other mills?

-Click the arrow and give it another try.

 The increased competition and increase in a supply of thread will normally create lower prices ofr consumers.
-Click the arrow to continue.